-Rides for people who just want to get in a Scoot and drive!
+Rides for people who just want to get in these cartoon-like cars, have fun, and drive!

 Stefan Fagerholm writes:

 58. LA’s Most Unique Tour with Michael Hunter From Sunny Day Scoot